heinsmit06/csv-parser-library/README.md

 3. Need to write a converter to one quotation mark if there are even number of consecutive quotation marks

-4. Added handling of the cases when a field starts with a quotation mark and when it does not
+DONE 4.
+Added handling of the cases when a field starts with a quotation mark and when it does not